 The fickle nature of weather in the United States can exaggerate the unpredictability of floods.
 And with so many areas susceptible to flooding, one unexpected severe storm can trigger widespread, damaging floods.
 Neglecting to prepare your property for possible flooding can sink your practice.
 Stay afloat with solid preparation and a thorough flood plan.

-by Joe Soda in Business Insurance on Tuesday, May 19, 2015
+by James West in Business Insurance on Tuesday, May 19, 2015

 Preparing for Floods

 It is impossible to completely flood-proof your property, but flood preparation can lower your practice’s risk of damage and reduce business interruptions.